-On the one hand this is good because there are millions more people meditating today than ever before.
-But it has also led to mass confusion about the true nature of meditation.
+On the one hand, this is good because there are millions more people meditating today than ever before.
+But it has also led to confusion about the true nature of meditation.
 And it is definitely worth asking if guided meditation is as good as silent meditation.

 Let’s take a look at both of these practices and how they differ.

 Guided meditation is any form of meditative exercise that is led by another person.
 When we perform guided meditation, we listen to another person’s voice while meditating.
-The guided meditation script may be based on a traditional meditation technique, guided imagery or music.
+A guided meditation script may be based on a traditional meditation technique, guided imagery or music.

 Today, proper meditation is principally taught by experts like S.N Goenka, Jon Kabat Zinn, and Pema Chodron.
 Meditation involves focusing the mind on one or more elements of the present moment.
 This is done to produce what Buddhists call Samatha (calmness) and Vipassana (insight into the workings of the mind).

 But when we dig a little deeper, we realise that there are in fact huge differences between guided meditation and meditation.

-How Guided Meditation And Meditation Differ In Practice
+Difference Between Guided Meditation And Silent Meditation

-The primary difference between guided meditation and meditation is that guided meditation involves listening to someone else’s voice to lead us through our practice.
+The primary difference between guided meditation and silent meditation is that guided meditation involves listening to someone else’s voice to lead us through our practice.

 When we observe the mind, we start to clearly see the nature of mental phenomena (thoughts, feelings, sensations, and so on).
 While focusing on the breath, for instance, it becomes much easier to see our thoughts and feelings as they exist in the present moment.
-Indeed, Vipassana master S. N. Goenka states that the ultimate purpose of meditation is to increate insight into how the mind works and thereby be less reactive to it.
+Indeed, Vipassana master S. N. Goenka states that the ultimate purpose of meditation is to increase insight into how the mind works and thereby be less reactive to it.

-Health Differences Of Guided Meditation And Meditation
+Health Differences of Guided Meditation And Silent Meditation

 You are probably already aware of the benefits of meditation.
 But what you might not know is that you will not get the same benefits of traditional meditation if you use guided meditations.